HongbeomPark/hueKnows/README.md

 # hueKnows - color picking game on apple watch

 Watch presents you with four colors and repeat it 10 times.
-Your goal is to pick the wrong color among the four as quick as possible.
+Your goal is to pick the wrong color among the four as quickly as possible.
 The qucikest perosn wins.

 ## Getting Started